 Results trackers are especially helpful if you run testing campaigns in your target groups.
 If one group performs better than the other, you can analyze them to see why.
 If all groups perform well, you can use that information to create similar campaigns in the future.

 If you’re trying to determine how your campaign might function, it’s helpful to test it.
 An effective way to test the campaign is to send out your marketing material to a small batch of customers first.
 Once they receive the material, see how they respond to it.

 If a majority of customers interact with the campaign, consider sending your direct marketing materials out in larger batches.
 If few customers respond to your calls to action, try looking at the material analytically.
 Is the information engaging enough?
 Are you offering something customers actually want?
 Can you use the same materials but target a different group?
 Once you make adjustments, test the campaign again and see if your changes have any effect on your customer engagement.

-Just like you did when testing your campaign, it’s important to see how your campaign performed.
+Just like you did when testing your campaign, it’s important to see how your campaign performed when it’s over.
 First, make sure that you give your campaign enough time to run before starting your analysis.
-Then take a look at your result trackers.
-For email campaigns, take a look at how many customers opened the email, read the email, and interacted with it.
-This can include clicking on links or calls to action within the email or directly responding to it.
+Then look at your result trackers.
+For email campaigns, review metrics like how many customers opened, read, and interacted with the messages.
 For physical mail campaigns, identify how many people from each batch used or interacted with the advertisement.

-It’s important to understand how direct marketing can help your business attract more customers and succeed.
-As you start your own campaign, look at past successful direct marketing examples.
-See how they enticed customers to interact with the company and possibly make a purchase.
-Then, use that information to help your own campaign flourish and attract a larger number of customers to your business.
+It’s important to understand how direct marketing can help your business attract more leads.
+As you start your next campaign, look at past successful direct marketing efforts to see how they enticed customers to interact with your brand.
+Then, call CopyPress to help you create all the content you need to make the next campaign better than the last.